NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 2. Both look_up plugin and gemm plugin are enabled,
 3. The sharding dimension of the embedding lookup table is set correctly.

-To enable the features, use the `--use_parallel_embedding`, `--use_embedding_sharing`, `--use_lookup_plugin`, `--use_gemm_plugin`
+To enable the features, use the `--use_parallel_embedding`, `--embedding_sharding_dim` and `--use_embedding_sharing` arguments in `convert_checkpoint.py`, and use the `--lookup_plugin`, `--gemm_plugin` arguments in `trtllm-build` command.
-arguments, and set correct dimension to `--embedding_sharding_dim` argument with `trtllm-build`.
 See those [Examples](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/gpt#embedding-parallelism-and-sharing) for details.

 ### Horizontal Fusion in Gated-MLP

 Horizontal fusion in Gated-MLP combines two Matmul operations into a single one followed by a separate SwiGLU kernel.
+It can effectively reduce latency.

+The feature is enabled by default.
 However, for FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded.

-If both model and batch sizes are large, it is recommended to enable the feature by using the `--use_fused_mlp` argument with `trtllm-build`.
-When the workload is very small, or if you're using FP8 PTQ and the accuracy after enabling it does not satisfy your requirement, it is not recommended to enable that feature.
+If you're using FP8 PTQ and the accuracy does not satisfy your requirement, you can try disable the feature by setting `--use_fused_mlp=disable` argument to `trtllm-build`.

 ### GEMM + SwiGLU Fusion in Gated-MLP